neuvector/docs/user/pages/02.deploying/01.production/docs.md

 ### Accessing the Console
 By default the console is exposed as a service on port 8443, or nodePort with a random port on each host.
 Please see the first section Basics -> [Connect to Manager](/configuration/console) for options for turning off https or accessing the console through a corporate firewall which does not allow port 8443 for the console access.

-### A Note About Licensing
-The license key should be applied to the manager/controller from which the license request was generated.
-Once activated, all controllers in the cluster become authorized, even if the original controller node goes down.

-The license key is tied to the node where the key request was generated, so if all controllers go down, AND the originally licensed node is no longer available, a new license key request must be generated from  a new controller node and sent to support@neuvector.com.

-See [Licensing](/configuration/licensing) for more details.

 ### Handing Host Updates or Auto-Scaling Nodes with a Pod Disruption Budget
 Maintenance or scaling activities can affect the controllers on nodes.
 Public cloud providers support the ability to auto-scale nodes, which can dynamically evict pods including the NeuVector controllers.
 To prevent disruptions to the controllers, a NeuVector pod disruption budget can be created.